Fortune Brands Innovations

 Fortune Brands Innovations, Inc. (or "Fortune Brands") is an American manufacturer of home and security products, headquartered in Deerfield, Illinois.
 Its portfolio of businesses and brands includes Moen and the House of Rohl; outdoor living and security products from Therma-Tru, Larson, Fiberon, Master Lock and SentrySafe; and MasterBrand Cabinets.
 Fortune Brands is a Fortune 500 company and part of the S&P 400 Index.
 As of December 31, 2021, the company reported employing approximately 28,000 associates and posted full-year 2021 net sales of $7.7 billion.

 History

 Fortune Brands Home & Security, Inc. began trading on the New York Stock Exchange under the ticker symbol FBHS on October 3, 2011.
 Prior to its spin-off, the company operated as a division of the former Fortune Brands, Inc. holding company.
 Following the separation, Fortune Brands, Inc. changed its name to Beam Inc. and retained no ownership interest in Fortune Brands Home & Security, Inc.

 In August 2022, Fortune Brands acquired Aqualisa Holdings, a shower products manufacturer, for $160 million.

+In March 2026, the company announced it would restart its search for a new chief executive and rescind its appointment of Amit Banati, who had planned to assume the role in May.

 Business segments

-As of April 28, 2022, Fortune Brands has three reporting segments: Water Innovations, Outdoors & Security and Cabinets.
+As of April 28, 2022, Fortune Brands has three reporting segments: Water Innovations, Outdoors & Security, and Cabinets.